-The Company has not granted any loans, credits or guarantees to current or past members of the Board, of the Executive Committee, or to related persons in 2018 or 2017.
+The Company has not granted any loans, credits or guarantees to current or past members of the Board, of the Executive Committee, or to related persons in 2019 or 2018.
+No consulting fee for services rendered by former members of the Executive Committee has been paid in 2019 (2018: TCHF 56.9).

-Fees (unaudited)

-A consulting fee for services rendered by former members of the Executive Committee has been totaling TCHF 56.9 (2017: TCHF 0).